IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/README.md

 Task 9

-Identification of a sinusoidal signal of a linear link of the first order.
-The identification of such a link is reduced to the determination of parameters α0 and β0, which, in the absence of noticeable disturbances of the investigated signals, can be done using the analytical solution of the differential equation:
+Identification of a sinusoidal signal of a linear loop of the first order.
+The identification of such a loop is reduced to the determination of parameters α0 and β0, which, in the absence of noticeable disturbances of the investigated signals, can be done using the analytical solution of the differential equation:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/3b9ceb95-6c75-4ae4-a2d4-0336283bcce9)

-Modeling the process of identification of a linear link of the first order by a sinusoidal signal:
+Modeling the process of identification of a linear loop of the first order by a sinusoidal signal:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/ce38ef05-6a1d-4940-a171-3239f1bf18b7)